Adaptogenic Bliss Balls

 You can find adaptogens in powder form, capsules and tinctures and you can also find them already mixed into some brands of coffee, hot chocolate and tea, like the kind from Four Sigmatic.

-It’s important to note that some adaptogens can interact with certain medications, so if you are concerned I recommend consulting with your doctor or pharmacist before use.
+It’s important to note that some adaptogens can interact with certain medications, so if you are concerned I recommend consulting with your doctor or pharmacist before using them.
 If you're pregnant or breastfeeding you should also check with your provider.
 Be sure to get your adaptogens from a reliable source, since herbs and supplements are not regulated by the USDA or FDA.
 My favorite brands are Sun Potion, Four Sigmatic and Navitas Organics.
 They can range in price but think of them as an investment in your health which is the best possible investment out there.

 Adaptogens can be added to everything from your morning coffee or your breakfast smoothie to baked goods and treats like these super simple Adaptogenic Bliss Balls.
 I made these for a Valentine's Day workshop at The Riveter and they were a big hit.
 After I dipped them in melted chocolate I gave them a sprinkle of either bee pollen (adds a nice crunch as well a hit of anti-inflammatory immune boosting) or beet powder (beautiful color and extra Vitamin C).
 You could also use cacao powder, shredded coconut or chopped pistachios for more yumminess.